 Trans Fat

-Trans fats are exceptionally unhealthy, they are made by adding hydrogen to unsaturated fatty acids to make them stable.
-This type of fat is found in margarine, peanut butter, spreads, and creams etc., Also food manufacturers often add them to biscuits, crackers, muffins and other baked goods to extend the shelf life of these products.
+Trans fats are exceptionally unhealthy, they are made by adding hydrogen to unsaturated fatty acids to stabilize them.
+This type of fat is found in margarine, peanut butter, spreads, creams etc., Also food manufacturers often add them to biscuits, crackers, muffins and other baked goods to extend the shelf life of these products.
 Though trans-fat doesn't directly raise blood sugar levels, they have been linked to increased inflammation, insulin resistance, belly fat, lower levels of HDL cholesterol and impaired arterial function.

 Highly Processed Carbs